postsharp/postsharp-emails/140-custom-validation-aspect.md

 }
 ```

-You can see that this works in the gif below.
+You can see how this works in the gif below.

 ![](images/refpredicate.gif)

-This demonstrates that simply extending the existing verification attributes will provide a number of ways that we can customise verification to our own requirements.
+This demonstrates that simply extending the existing verification attributes can provide various ways to customize verification to meet our specific requirements.

-Having looked at extending existing Metalama validation aspects we'll discuss what needs to be taken into consideration when creating custom validation.
+Having looked at extending existing Metalama validation aspects, we'll now discuss what needs to be considered when creating custom validation.

-Arguably custom validations are one of the most complex things that you can do with Metalama.
-Before you begin you should ensure that you understand;
+Custom validations are arguably among the most complex tasks you can undertake with Metalama.
+Before you begin, ensure that you understand:

-- The Aspect Framework and the way it is designed.
+- The Aspect Framework and its design.
-- How to report and / or suppress diagnostics.
+- How to report and/or suppress diagnostics.
 - How to define the eligibility of aspects.
 - How aspects can be applied to derived types.
 - The use and role of Fabrics.

-Having established the need for a good working knowledge of the Metalama framework the next thing that you'll need to do is whether you'll be requiring the rule to be available as a custom attribute, a compile-time method invoked from a fabric or both.
-Generally attributes would be used when the requirement is to apply rules one by one.
-Fabrics would be used to apply to numerous items at once.
+After establishing a good working knowledge of the Metalama framework, the next step is to determine whether you'll need the rule to be available as a custom attribute, a compile-time method invoked from a fabric, or both.
+Generally, attributes are used when the requirement is to apply rules individually, while fabrics are used to apply them to numerous items at once.

-Your next decision centres on how the target declaration is being used in your code.
-What we mean by that is this.
-Suppose that you want to restrict the areas in which an interface could be implemented.
-In such cases you'd need to verify references.
-On the other hand if you were more concerned about how many parameters a method could accept for example then you would need validate types rather than references.
+Your next decision revolves around how the target declaration is used in your code.
+For instance, if you want to restrict the areas where an interface could be implemented, you'd need to verify references.
+Conversely, if you're concerned about the number of parameters a method could accept, you would need to validate types rather than references.

-The final decision that needs to be made is whether the validation will be inheritable, in other words derived types are able to inherit it from a base type.
+The final decision to be made is whether the validation will be inheritable, meaning derived types can inherit it from a base type.

-Before you begin creating your own validations you should study both the [Metalama documentation](https://doc.postsharp.net/metalama/conceptual/architecture/extending) and the available source code on [github](https://github.com/postsharp/Metalama.Framework/tree/release/2024.0/Metalama.Framework/Validation).
+Before creating your own validations, we recommend studying both the [Metalama documentation](https://doc.postsharp.net/metalama/conceptual/architecture/extending) and the available source code on [GitHub](https://github.com/postsharp/Metalama.Framework/tree/release/2024.0/Metalama.Framework/Validation).

 <br>

-If you'd like to know more about Metalama in general, visit our [website](https://www.postsharp.net/metalama).
+If you'd like to learn more about Metalama in general, visit our [website](https://www.postsharp.net/metalama).

-Why not join us on [Slack](https://www.postsharp.net/slack) where you can keep up with what's new and get answers to any technical questions that you might have.
+Join us on [Slack](https://www.postsharp.net/slack) to stay updated on the latest developments and get answers to any technical questions you may have.